 - Do not open or respond to online solicitations or phone calls asking for personal information.
-People’s Bank will never require customers to send personal information via e-mail or pop-up windows.
+The bank will never require customers to send personal information via e-mail or pop-up windows.

 - If you initiate an online transaction and are required to provide personal data, look for indicators that the Web site is secure, like the “https” in the URL or padlock icon.